pingcap/docs-cn/auto-increment.md

 The re-assigned value is `101`.
 This shows that the size of cache for allocating the auto-increment ID is `100`.

-In addition, when the length of consecutive IDs in a batch `insert` statement exceeds the length of `AUTO_ID_CACHE`, TiDB increases the cache size accordingly to ensure that the statement can be inserted properly.
+In addition, when the length of consecutive IDs in a batch `INSERT` statement exceeds the length of `AUTO_ID_CACHE`, TiDB increases the cache size accordingly to ensure that the statement can be inserted properly.

 ### Auto-increment step size and offset